MGoibert/MGoibert.github.io/_posts/2019-9-13-Of-Rabbits-and-Foxes-,-the-Lotka-Volterra-model.md

 ---
 layout: post
-title: Of Rabbits and Foxes: the Lotka-Volterra model
+title: Of Rabbits and Foxes, the Lotka Volterra model
 ---

 ### Brief motivation